tonimelisma/mail/CACHE2.md

 5. **Refine On-Demand Message Body Fetching (Medium Priority):**
     * In `DefaultMessageRepository.getMessageWithBody`:
         * **Error Handling:** If network fetch for body fails, ensure `send(initialDomainMessage)` ( the cached version) is robust.
 Log error appropriately.
+(Current logic attempts this).
         * **Stale Body Re-fetch Strategy:** Implement logic to decide when to re-fetch a body (e.g., timestamp-based, user-triggered).